-Across the United States and around the world, composting advocates will be encouraging everyone to compost during ICAW, May 6 – 12, 2018.
+Across the United States and around the world, composting advocates will be encouraging everyone to compost during ICAW, May 5 – 11, 2019.
 Those who believe in the “Compost Message” will be planning events in their community to promote the value of compost.
 All types of composting events — from “do it yourself” composting in your backyard to large-scale community-wide composting — are be promoted during the week.
-The theme for 2018 is Compost!
-Building a Better Future, which opens up lots of opportunities for planning fun and educational activities.
+The theme for 2019 is Cool the Climate - Compost!, which opens up lots of opportunities for planning fun and educational activities.

 Here are some examples of events and activities that have been held during prior International Compost Awareness Weeks.
 Let us know if you need more ideas and please share with us by entering your plans for your ICAW event in the Add Event box.
 Someone in another community might want to do a similar event as yours, so the more events we have added to the list, the better: